Mumbai: Shocking police apathy as 129 bodies rot in 4 mortuaries

-Unclaimed bodies have been piling up at the four state-run post-mortem centres in the city since January; even though the rulebook states that the respective police stations have to dispose of the bodies within 15 days, cops have been giving various excuses for the delay
+Unclaimed bodies have been piling up at the four state-run post-mortem centres in the city since January; even though the rulebook states that the respective police stations have to dispose them in 15 days

 Even in death, there is no space in Mumbai.
 That is the grim reality in the so-called city of dreams, where four state-run hospital mortuaries are struggling to make space for the dead, as the bodies of those who have died are yet to be disposed of.
 Moreover, the accumulation of corpses is posing a risk to the staff members at these centres, as well as its equipment.

 As many as 129 unclaimed dead bodies lie untouched at post-mortem centres in JJ, Cooper, Rajawadi and Bhagwati hospitals since January this year.
 Already short on staff since two years, these centres, which conduct over 54 post-mortems between them every day, are now struggling to make space for the daily inflow of dead bodies and maintain a workable environment.
 Sources blame the pile-up on the lax attitude of cops in disposing of the bodies.

 What is dead, never dies here: The post-mortem centre at Bhagwati hospital is home to 54 unclaimed corpses, nearly half of the dead bodies awaiting disposal in the four state-run centres.
 File pic